Ballincollig GAA: History

 The GAA itself was founded in 1884 and the first Cork County Board was formed in 1886 with 21 teams from across the county.
-Ballincollig were in this initial 21, however it was not until 1887 that the first record of entry into the Championship from a team from Carrigrohane, with a late submission.
+While Ballincollig were in this initial 21, it was not until 1887 that the first record of entry into the championship from a team from Carrigrohane, with a late submission.
 With a lot of upheaval in the early days of the board, there were rival boards formed and in 1891 the club entered a team under the name of Ballincollig Gladstonians.
-It wasn't until 1895 that the Ballincollig recorded its first significant victory in the Bride Valley Tournament by defeating the Barrs.
-In 1903 the club as well as the town fell into decline with the closure of the gunpowder mills.
-1909 saw a huge revival with the arrival of new Parish Priest Fr Dan O'Donovan and the starting up of the Mid Cork Leagues.
-1919 saw the adoption of today's club colours, green and white and it wasn't until 1927 that the club introduced a football team at any level.
-1939 saw Ballincollig win the Intermediate Hurling Championship and were then regraded to senior status.
-In 1942, the club was the first team in nine years to defeat Glen Rovers in the Cork Senior Hurling Championship.
-In the period from 1941 to 1943, the club came very close to winning the Senior Hurling title.
-In 1943, a dubious free almost 9 minutes into added time cost the clubvictory over a great St Finbarr's side.
+Ballincollig recorded its first significant victory in 1895, defeating the Barrs in the Bride Valley Tournament.

+In 1903, the club as well as the town fell into decline with the closure of the Ballincollig Gunpowder Mills.
+In 1919, the club adopted green and white as its club colours.
+It wasn't until 1927 that the club introduced a football team at any level.
+1939 saw Ballincollig win the Intermediate Hurling Championship.
+Subsequently regraded to senior status, in 1942, the club was the first team in nine years to defeat Glen Rovers in the Cork Senior Hurling Championship.

+Between 1941 and 1943, the club came close to winning a Cork Senior Hurling title.
+In 1943, a free almost 9 minutes into added time cost the club victory over St Finbarr's.
 After being outclassed in the previous two finals by Glen Rovers and St Finbarr's, Ballincollig had delivered their greatest ever senior display, only to be held to a draw in controversial circumstances.
-In the replay, they were unable to get over the sense of injustice from the drawn game, and they capitulated easily.
+They were defeated in the replay.

-In 2009, the club won their first ever Cork Under-21 Football Championship atoning for their defeat 13 years previously.
-Hot favourites and reigning county champions St Finbarr's were dethroned.
-Despite hitting 18 wides, performances by Ciaran O'Sullivan (Man of the Match winner), Ronan O'Driscoll and Mickey Lordan as well as scores from Kealan Hickey, Kieran Joyce, Ian Coughlan and Kieran O'Driscoll led the club to victory on a 0-11 to 0-09 scoreline.
+In 2009, the club won their first ever Cork Under-21 Football Championship.
+The reigning county champions St Finbarr's were dethroned.
+Despite hitting 18 wides, Ballincollig won on a 0-11 to 0-09 scoreline.

-In 2011 Ballincollig GAA Club won its first ever top grade Minor Football County Championship by defeating Douglas after a replay and added time in the CIT sports complex.
-Added to this was the Intermediate hurlers winning the Liam Breathnach Cup, the Senior footballers winning the Tadgh Crowley Cup and Junior footballers winning a Mid Cork Championship to cap off the most successful year in a long time for the Senior section of the Club.
+In 2011, Ballincollig won its first ever top grade Minor Football County Championship by defeating Douglas after a replay and added time in the Cork Institute of Technology sports complex.
+The Intermediate hurlers also won the Liam Breathnach Cup, the Senior footballers winning the Tadhg Crowley Cup and Junior footballers winning a Mid Cork Championship in the same year.